JustYourAverageOnion/ProjectHephaestus/README.md

 # ProjectHephaestus
-A simple game og Noughts and Crosses with Minimax algorithm :)
+A simple game of Noughts and Crosses with Minimax algorithm :)